GAMCO Educational Software: History

 Siboney was founded as Siboney-Caribbean Petroleum in 1955 by Jerry Tegeler.
 After the 1960s, the company evolved into the industries of coal properties, plastics production and domestic oil exploration.
 In 1968, Siboney purchased Gamco Inc., a company that manufactured and sold educational products.
 In 1992, Siboney granted options to purchase 175,000 shares to employees of Gamco Industries.
 In 1995, Jerry's son Tim took control of the company and sold off all the operating divisions except Gamco, a small educational systems company in west Texas.
 Bodie Marx, then working for a French trade publisher, was brought in to take over software operations via Siboney Learning division.
 By this point, Gamco had released 17 titles, the most popular one being Touchdown Maths.

 Touchdown Maths had been developed after "tests revealed that both girls and boys enjoy learning math in connection with the game of football."
 The series sees pairs of students compete in maths problems, the winner gaining yardage on the field.
 The series was released on Mac Color Classic, LC Series, Roman Numeral II series and Proforma 400 and 600 series.
-Touchdown Maths had recently been accused of being societally and technologically outdated; "too boy-oriented", and only running on Apple II / DOS systems.
-Marx paid a Ukrainian software developer $350,000 update the games to run on Windows and Macintosh computers; meanwhile he tasked Siboney software staff of 8 programmers to create more titles.
+Touchdown Maths had recently been accused of being societally and technologically outdated; "too boy-oriented", and only running on Apple II and MS-DOS systems.
+Marx paid a Ukrainian software developer $350,000 update the games to run on Windows and Mac computers; meanwhile he tasked Siboney software staff of 8 programmers to create more titles.
 They debuted in October 1997.